chemiker/sciolism-2019/README.md

   search = true
   # Enable use of favions.
 If set to true the theme expects the files favicon.ico and favicon-180x180.png in static/
   favIcons = true
+  # You can use this setting to list all partials (e.g. whatever.html) that you want to include in the header.
+Thus you don't have to modify the theme's code.
+  headerPartials = []

   # SEO
   # Enable support for openGraph and twitterCards integration